rackerlabs/rackspace-how-to/content/cloud-servers/traditional-colocation-vs-rackspace-managed-colocation.md

 systems but still have a need for the physical space in which to house their infrastructure.

+### Traditional colocation

-**Traditional Colocation: The Basics**   In a traditional colocation scenario, the vendor supplies:
+In a traditional colocation scenario, the vendor supplies:

 -   Physical space (floor space-cabinets or cages)
 -   Power to the cabinet/cages (conditioned power, battery backup, and